 Driving through the Oregon Coast

-Oregon, USA.
-As we drove south from Astoria along the Oregon coast, we saw some of nature’s most spectacular scenery.
+A round trip in Oregon, USA – As we drove south from Astoria along the Oregon coast, we saw some of nature’s most spectacular scenery.
 Cliff tops, blowholes, sea lions, and miles of wild beach all fought for our attention.
 Driving slowly, we spent three days enjoying 350 miles of ever-changing coastline.
 From north to south, our favourite stops include Haystack Rock at Cannon Beach, Cape Lookout, Yaquina Bridge, Devil’s Churn and Spouting Horn on Cape Perpetua, Heceta Head Lighthouse, and Cape Arago State Park (photo).
 Don’t stop at the state line; the drive keeps going through the majestic California Redwoods.
+A spectacular road trip from Eugene to Portland and into the Columbia River George is another fantastic option to try if you are coming south to northern Orgeon.

 Check out Rhonda Albom’s road trip post on the Oregon coast here